futurasyntax/status-interface-standard/README.md

 - Do I need to respond to a request, and what happens if I do not?
 - Which messages relate to which process?

-With this standard, a citizen’s digital dashboard can show clear updates´, for example:
+With this standard, a citizen’s digital dashboard can show clear updates, for example:

 - **Passport Application** – Received by Police Authority.
 Awaiting appointment booking.
 - **Tax Clarification** – Awaiting user response.
 Response required by 15 Nov.
 If no action, estimated taxation will apply.